bobdavies2000/OpenCVB/README.md

 # Python Interface

 OpenCV has numerous examples of Python scripts and Python is often used for computer vision experiments.
-To add a new Python script for use with OpenCVB, add the Python script to the VB_Classes project so any changes to a Python script will automatically show the new or renamed Python files in the user interface.
+To add a new Python script for use with OpenCVB, add the Python script to the Python_Classes project so any changes to a Python script will automatically show the new or renamed Python files in the user interface.
 Python scripts don’t require a VB.Net wrapper – just add a new script to the VB_Classes Project – and it will appear in the user interface.

 Python scripts can get a stream of images from the camera and return resulting images.
-There are numerous examples of how to do this: see z_AddWeighted_PS.py or z_Camshift_PS.py for the simplest examples.
+There are numerous examples of how to do this: see AddWeighted_PS.py or Camshift_PS.py for the simplest examples.
 The “_PS” suffix is an OpenCVB convention that indicates it is a Python Streaming script that expects a stream of RGB and Depth images and will return images.
-NOTE: The Python script name MUST end with “_PS.py” to stream images to and from Python code.
+NOTE: The Python Streaming scripts MUST end with “_PS.py” to stream images to and from Python code.
+Other Python scripts don’t require anything from OpenCVB and can use any name.
 To see the list of all the Python Streaming scripts, select the pre-defined subset group called “\<PyStream\>”.

 Some care is required when first using an OpenCVB “PyStream” script.
 The algorithm thread is writing to a pipe received by the Python script.
 However, if the right version of Python is not set in OpenCVB or some of the packages are missing, it will appear to hang the algorithm thread in OpenCVB.
 The problem is almost always a missing Python package.